xamarin/GoogleApisForiOSComponents/Firebase.AdMob/component/GettingStarted.md

 ## Use Google Mobile Ads SDK without Firebase

 If you don't plan to include Firebase in your app, you can use Google Mobile Ads SDK as standalone.
-To do so, just jump to [Initialize the Google Mobile Ads SDK section](#Initialize-the-Google-Mobile-Ads-SDK) directly.
+To do so, just install the `Xamarin.Google.iOS.MobileAds` NuGet and jump to [Initialize the Google Mobile Ads SDK section](#Initialize-the-Google-Mobile-Ads-SDK) directly.

 ## Add Firebase to your app